 Having to care for someone 24 hours a day.
 7 days a week with no respite is not easy.

-occupational therapist and social worker.
+Larger caring role with little to no support from physiotherapists, occupational therapist and social worker.
 Isolation has been difficult.
 Am also now home teaching my other child as well as caring.
 Work has decreased as a result.